linux-automation/usbsdmux/README.rst

     lrwxrwxrwx 1 root plugdev 6 Mar 27 00:33 id-000000000078 -> ../sg2
     lrwxrwxrwx 1 root plugdev 6 Mar 24 09:51 id-000000000378 -> ../sg1

+If it does not work as expected the udevadm test command can be used to get more information and debug: ``udevadm test /dev/sg2``.

 ..
 [1] The ``plugdev`` group is used in Debian and Debian based distributions
        (like Ubuntu and Linux Mint) to grant access to pluggable gadgets.
        Depending on your Linux distribution you may want to create/use another